DavidDuveau/tp-Angular8/README.md

-Small exercise to work on Angular framwork, api hearthstone made by Lionel Meunier
+Small exercise to work on Angular framework, api hearthstone made by Lionel Meunier

 # TpAngularHearthstone